-During 2022, our Board met 11 times, and committees of our Board held an aggregate of 15 meetings.
-Each director attended at least 75% of the meetings of our Board and the meetings of the committees on which he or she served during 2022.
-As provided in our Corporate Governance Guidelines, all directors are expected to attend annual meetings of our stockholders, and all of our directors standing for re-election who were directors at the time attended the Company's 2022 Annual Meeting of Stockholders either in person or virtually via the Internet.
+During 2023, our Board met five times, and committees of our Board held an aggregate of 12 meetings.
+Each director attended at least 75% of the meetings of our Board and the meetings of the committees on which he or she served during 2023.
+As provided in our Corporate Governance Guidelines, all directors are expected to attend annual meetings of our stockholders, and all of our directors standing for re-election who were directors at the time attended the Company's 2023 Annual Meeting of Stockholders.